-Three Principles of Establishment of Justice :-
+Three Principles of Establishment of Justice:-

-- 1. Equal treatment towards common people:- Equal rights for everyone and to forbid discrimination.
+- 1. Equal treatment for equals:- Equal rights for everyone and to forbid discrimination.
 Citizens should not be judged on the basis of their class, caste, creed, or sex, but on the basis of their work.
 If two people of two different castes are doing the same work then they should get equal remuneration. - 2.
-Proportional Justice:- There may also be some situations where the same behavior will be unfair.
+Proportionate Justice:- There may also be some situations where the same behavior will be unfair.
 Like all students appearing in the exam are given the same marks, this cannot be termed as justice.
-Therefore, it would be

-- appropriate to give different remuneration keeping in mind the had work, skill and potential danger etc. - 3.
-Special needs have special care:- Special duties of people should be taken care of when duties and remuneration is determined.
+Therefore, it would be appropriate to give different remuneration keeping in mind the had work, skill and potential danger etc. - 3.
+Recognition of special needs:- Special duties of people should be taken care of when duties and remuneration is determined.
 People who are not equal in some important contexts, should be treated differently by giving them special attention.